The Gospel of John Chapter 5 is when things really start to "heat up." Jesus heals a man and causes quite a stir, unfortunately for the wrong reason.

 3. For what 2 reasons did God the Father give Jesus the authority to judge?

-1. From verses in the Gospel of John Chapter 5 below, state the ways that testimony is given for Jesus Christ:
+1. From the verses below, state the ways that testimony is given for Jesus Christ:

 2. Whose testimony does Jesus not accept?